3 Steps to Intelligent Automation: Part 1 An Automation Framework

 Here we have completed the scoring matrix for three processes – Complaints Management, a Product Switch and Know Your Customer (KYC).

 The metrics and dimensions that we use to evaluate the processes stay the same.
 It’s about the time taken, costs to process, frequency, complexity (of the process and the technical complexity to implement) and quality.
 Those metrics stay roughly the same.
 What changes are the priorities put on them by the organisation based on their business strategy and what matters to them – where they are looking to drive improvements?

 We’ve gone through what to automate and why.
 Can you explain a little bit more about what these new capabilities are and the technology toolsets?

 The core of what we do here at Insight 2 Value has always been about implementing external-facing workflow solutions that improve an organisation’s customer journey.
 Typically, that would be a workflow solution that combines process management, content management and automated decisions.
 What we are doing now is adding intelligence to that by introducing machine-learning models and AI, such as natural language understanding, to take out more of the repetitive manual elements of those processes both for the customer and for the organisation’s own people.
 We’re really starting to drive good technical solutions which are also manageable and sustainable for the customer.

-One of the critical parts to doing that is to implement the initial workflow solution – the core of that application – in a low-code platform which allows that to be done rapidly.
-Then we allow the time and the budget that would have been spent building a code-heavy solution into looking at and adding those intelligent aspects on top.
+One of the critical parts of doing that is to implement the initial workflow solution – the core of that application – in a low-code platform, which allows that to be done rapidly.
+Then, we allow the time and the budget that would have been spent building a code-heavy solution into looking at and adding those intelligent aspects on top.
 This adds a paradigm shift to the kind of solutions that we are able to implement.

 Can you talk a bit more about actionable insights?